pme123/scala-adapters-images/README.md

 ## Heroku
  - Go to this directory.
- - Create a Heroku Project: `heroku master`
+ - Create a Heroku Project: `heroku create`
  - After `git push` you run `git push heroku master` to publish the changes to Heroku.
  - With `heroku open` you will see the result in the browser.
+ - Set the `heroku config:set pme.bot.token=TOKEN`